-There are basically two therapy options available at our Stephenville and Brownwood clinics for patients deaf in one ear or who have serious hearing loss in one ear - and cannot be helped by a traditional hearing aid.
+Our hearing clinics in Brownwood and Stephenville offer two therapy options for patients who cannot be helped by a conventional hearing aid - and are deaf in one ear, or have serious hearing loss in one ear.
 A CROS (Contralateral Routing of Signal) hearing aid is the first available option, which has the appearance of a conventional hearing aid but catches sound traveling to the poor ear and passes it to a hearing device on the ear that is good.
 Older CROS aids that used to be on the market weren't very helpful.
 In recent years however, a modern CROS hearing aid has become available that works really well.
 The other choice for patients to consider is a bone anchored hearing device described next.

 How Bone Anchored Hearing Aids Work

-Such as air, our bones are able to produce sound vibrations.
-To patients affected with single side hearing loss, bone anchored hearing aids establish another passageway for them to interpret sound.
+Our bones can generate sound vibrations much like air does.
+For hearing patients who are affected with single side hearing loss, bone anchored hearing aids establish another passageway for them to interpret the sounds around them.
 Standard hearing devices depend on air conductance.
 Bone anchored hearing aids take sound and transmit it through the skull to the stronger hearing ear.
 BAHA devices can also be administered to patients with an unformed ear canal, or who suffer with other ear canal/outer ear complications that affect their hearing.

-- For hearing patients with single side deafness in one ear, a bone conduction device is able to take sounds that enter into the weak ear, and transmit them to the healthy ear.
-This method improves recognition of events that occur on either side of the head, and makes comprehending speech more effortless.
+- For central Texas hearing patients with single side deafness in one ear, a bone conduction device is able to take sounds entering into the weak ear, and transmit them to the healthy ear.
+This treatment method improves recognition of events that occur on either side of the head, and makes comprehending speech more effortless.
 The result is that patients who have single-sided deafness can recover 360-degree perception of sound.

 - A preop testing band may be attached to the BAHA so hearing patients may experiment with the sound processor in varying settings like home, or at work, etc..., before making a commitment to have surgery.